 Yes, you have to empty the drawer and it has to be scrubbed once in a while.
 Like I said, we emptied it every 4 days, though sometimes we would go a little longer.
 That issue with the rubber bottom I mentioned in the section above comes in to play with the cleaning.
 Whenever I emptied the drawer, I would first open the drawer, shake it a little to level it off, then reset the robot and cycle it to get all the remaining waste.
 I noticed that clumps of urine would adhere to the bottom, so we’d have to scrape those off.
 If we didn’t scrape them off, they wouldn’t get removed with the rest of the drawer and would just make the LR3 smell.
 I don’t remember this being an issue when the rubber bottom was new, though it could have been an issue with the litter too.

-Annoyingly, the Litter-Robot has quite a few cracks and holes where litter falls into that you have to then clean out.
-If it’s not cleaned, it gets a little smelly.
+Annoyingly, the Litter-Robot has quite a few seams and screw holes where litter gets stuck into that you have to then clean out in both the globe and the drawer.
+If they’re not cleaned, it gets smelly.
 I don’t know if the company has a recommend amount of time to go between deep cleans, but I did a deep clean every time we switched litter brands.
 We also deep cleaned when we needed to do troubleshooting with the sensors and when we replaced the rubber bottom.

 Is the Litter-Robot worth it?